ovh/docs/pages/platform/kubernetes-k8s/monitoring-gpu-application/guide.en-ie.md

 prometheus-operated                                         ClusterIP      None           <none>            9090/TCP                     6m22s
 </code></pre>

-If it's not the case, please wait until the Load Balancer are correctly created.
+If it's not the case, please wait until the Load Balancers are correctly created.

 ### Visualize the metrics